ExcessGone/FoodDonationSystem/README.md

 - [ ] Chat between shelter and restaurant
 - [ ] Bar graph analysing types of foods being donated from different restaurants
-- [ ] turn navigation bar to hamburger menu
+- [ ] Turn navigation bar to hamburger menu
-- [ ] food API to add to list
+- [ ] Food API to add to list
+- [ ] Use common aesthetic practices such as upgrading navigation bar look.
+- [ ] Update the form and make it more convenient to choose a location instead of typing one.

 ### 2. Screen Archetypes